Career Definition for a Visual Communications Designer

-Companies that offer specialized design services, publishers and marketing firms employ the majority of people who work in the graphic design field.
-The U.S. Bureau of Labor Statistics (BLS) listed the median salary for graphic designers as $46,900 in 2015.
-Employment of graphic designers is expected to see little or no change from 2014 through 2024, according to the BLS.
+Companies that offer specialized design services, publishers and advertising firms employ the majority of people who work in the graphic design field.
+The U.S. Bureau of Labor Statistics (BLS) listed the median salary for graphic designers as $48,700 in 2017.
+Employment of graphic designers is expected to see slower than average growth of 4% from 2016 through 2026, according to the BLS.

 Similar career options include:

 Performing some of the same design tasks as a visual communications designer, a multimedia artist specializes in developing special effects and art for mediums such as video, television, movies and computer games.
 With the assistance of other design professionals, they sketch out scenes and create images, graphics and animation using specialized computer software.